hapifhir/org.hl7.fhir.core/README.md

 | :---: |
 | [![Build Status][Badge-BuildPipeline]][Link-BuildPipeline] |

-This is the core object handling code, with utilities (including validator), for the FHIR specification. included in this repo:
+This is the java core object handling code, with utilities (including validator), for the FHIR specification. included in this repo:

 * org.fhir.fhir.utilities: Shared code used by all the other projects - including the internationalization code